 About the Faculty

-Both old and new buildings house labs for numerous specialized functions: digital composition and electronic music, music education research, multi-channel sound recording, music perception and cognition, sound processing and control, computational modeling, and more.
+Both old and new buildings house labs for numerous specialized functions: digital composition and electronic music, music education research, multi-channel sound recording, music perception and cognition, sound processing and control, computational modelling, and more.
 There are state-of-the-art classrooms, teaching studios, and over 100 practice rooms.
-The Centre for Interdisciplinary Research in Music Media and Technology (CIRMMT) is an inter-faculty, inter-university, international consortium of scholars that brings together researchers in music, sound recording, music technology, psychology, neuroscience, engineering, and medicine.
+The Centre for Interdisciplinary Research in Music Media and Technology (CIRMMT) is an inter-faculty, inter-university, international consortium of scholars that brings together researchers in music, sound recording, music technology, psychology, neuroscience, engineering, and medicine (www.cirmmt.mcgill.ca).

 Current student enrolment is approximately 550 at the undergraduate level and approximately 250 at the graduate level.
 Teaching staff includes 60 full-time and over 140 part-time members.
-Students, faculty, and staff play major roles in Montreal's vibrant cultural scene, presenting over 700 concerts and events annually, as well as master classes, lectures, and symposia, all enhanced by active music student societies, a gig office, and stellar administrative and support staff.
+Students, faculty, and staff play major roles in Montreal's vibrant cultural scene, presenting approximately 700 concerts and events annually, as well as master classes, lectures, and symposia, all enhanced by active music student societies, a booking office, and devoted administrative and support staff.